braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/line/line_setup.md

 This method uses social media logins for reconciliation.
 When a user logs into your app, they're given the option to use [LINE Login](https://developers.line.biz/en/docs/line-login/overview/) to create a user account or log in.

 {% alert note %}
-To acquire the correct LINE ID for each user, set up LINE Login under the same provider as your Braze integrated LINE official account or channel.
+To acquire the correct LINE ID for each user, set up LINE Login under the same provider as your Braze-integrated LINE official account or channel.
 {% endalert %}

 1. Go to the LINE Developer Console and [request permission to obtain the email addresses of users](https://developers.line.biz/en/docs/line-login/integrate-line-login/#applying-for-email-permission) who log into your app through LINE Login.